scifir/scifir-units/README.md

 ## Installation

-To install scifir-units you have to use CMake and Make.
-The library is called scifir_units, the other scifir libraries aren't yet published in the web.
+To install **scifir-units** you have to use **CMake** and **make**.
+The library is called scifir-units, the other scifir libraries aren't yet published in the web.
 The commands to install it are the following:

 ```
 cmake .